KMoene/a5-clipboard/README.md

 ## 2.Additional Instructions
 To prevent dummy accounts from unnecessarily burdening the server, we decided to let users log in only through GitHub Oauth.
-Please adjust your monitor resolution to 100% for the best browsing experience。
+Please adjust your monitor resolution to 100% for the best browsing experience.
 The sender can choose to be anonymous or have their Github username to be displayed along with the message.
 ## 3.Technologies
 Listed below are some of the technologies we used in the development process: